SSHcom/privx-on-aws/README.md

-# PrivX on AWS
+# PrivX - Infrastructure as a Code on AWS

-PrivX is lean privileged access management solution for your On-Prem, AWS, Azure and GCP infrastructure, all in one multi-cloud solution.
-This project simplifies PrivX on-boarding experience with deployment automation using Infrastructure as a Code.
+PrivX is a lean and modern privileged access management solution to automate your AWS, Azure and GCP infrastructure access management in one multi-cloud solution.
+While it offers super great cloud experience, you can also easily connect your on-prem infrastructure to it for a single pane of glass access control and monitoring.
+This project further simplifies PrivX on-boarding experience with deployment automation using infrastructure as a code tooling.

 [![Build Status](https://secure.travis-ci.org/SSHcom/privx-on-aws.svg?branch=master)](http://travis-ci.org/SSHcom/privx-on-aws)
 [![Coverage Status](https://coveralls.io/repos/github/SSHcom/privx-on-aws/badge.svg?branch=master)](https://coveralls.io/github/SSHcom/privx-on-aws?branch=master)